 All Clearswift solutions can be peered to share policies from a single UI.
 For example, a customer might have two on-premise Secure Email Gateways, two Secure Exchange Gateways and three Secure Web Gateways servicing up to 5,000 clients.
 Policy across the entire solution ensures consistency.

 1. Immediacy: Organizations can install the standard system with pre-defined policies which include standard dictionaries and tokens within 30 minutes, immediately redacting content that breaches these policies.
-This level of immediacy can also be implemented in ‘Watch mode’, where potential breaches that result in quarantined data are reported on by automatically routing through LDAP/MS Active Directory, rather than any brash actions taken.
-This provides a level of visibility into potential policy breaches enabling fine-tuning of policies before they are enforced.
-A pre- or post-implementation engagement can create more sophisticated policy definitions which can be applied to protect unique critical information, such as intellectual property, as well as minimize ‘false positives’.
+This level of imme-diacy can also be implemented in ‘Watch mode’, where potential breaches that result in quarantined data are reported on by automa-tically routing through LDAP/MS Active Directory, rather than any brash actions taken.
+This provides a level of visibility into potential policy breaches enabling fine-tuning of policies before they're enforced.
+Pre- or post-implementation engage-ments create more sophisticated policy definitions which can be applied to protect unique critical data–like IP–and minimize ‘false positives’.
+This automated education will be received by those inadvertently breaching policies via feedback mechanisms.

 Summary